Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Bias in LLM Recommendations

+A similar pattern is observed in LLaMA, where its recommendation behavior adapts and exhibits distinct biases in the presence of intersecting identities.
+As shown in Figs. \ref{fig:llamaintersectmovie} and \ref{fig:llamaintersectbook}, the biases between males and females shift noticeably based on their occupations.
+For example, while there is an overall negligible bias in comedy movie recommendations between males and females, female actors receive substantially more comedy movie recommendations compared to male actors.
+Similarly, female dancers are recommended significantly fewer horror books compared to their male counterparts.
+These results underscore the influence of intersecting identities on LLaMA's recommendation biases.

-\subsubsection{Context-based generation (CBG)}
+\subsection{Context-based generation (CBG)}

 We now analyze LLM-based recommendations within CBG (context-based generations) and investigate the \textit{impact of context} compared to CLG.
-To explore this systematically, we state the following research problems and address them with examples.
+To explore this, we state the following research questions and address them with examples.

-\fcolorbox{black}{green!20}{ \parbox{.46\textwidth} {{\bf RQ4}: What is the impact on the fairness of contextual information in LLM-based recommendations when considering CBG, compared to CLG?} } We observe the number of genres recommended (movies, songs, books) within CBG, similar to CLG cases.
+\fcolorbox{black}{green!20}{ \parbox{.46\textwidth} {{\bf RQ4}: What is the impact on the fairness of contextual information in LLM-based recommendations when considering CBG, compared to CLG?} } We observe the number of genres recommended (movies, songs, books) within CBG.
 First, we explore occupation bias in recommending biographic books.
 In CLG, comedians receive more biographic book suggestions than writers (ratio $0.92:0.08$).
 However, with the presence of different contexts in CBG, this ratio reduces to $0.79:0.21$, as shown in Fig. \ref{fig:cbgoccupation}.

-Next in Figs. \ref{fig:cbgagebook} and \ref{fig:cbgagesong} demonstrate the comparison of age bias in LLM-based recommendations for Sci-Fi books and Jazz songs, respectively.
-This shows that the bias could be enhanced depending on the contexts, e.g., the normalized fraction ratio of recommending more Jazz songs between 60 and 20 years old people has been changed to $0.8:0.2$ within CBG, compared to $0.6:0.4$ in CLG.
+Next in Figs. \ref{fig:cbgagebook} and \ref{fig:cbgagesong} demonstrate the comparison of age bias in the recommendations for Sci-Fi books and Jazz songs, respectively.
+This shows that the bias could be enhanced depending on the contexts, e.g., the normalized fraction ratio of Jazz songs between 60 and 20 years old people has changed to $0.8:0.2$ within CBG, compared to $0.6:0.4$ in CLG.

 Another example in Fig. \ref{fig:cbggender} shows that in CLG, LLM-based recommendations predominantly suggest thriller movies to males.
 However, with different contexts, more thriller movies are recommended to females.
 Fig. \ref{fig:cbggender} depicts this change in the normalized fraction ratio of thriller movie recommendations to males and females.